This sheet pan chicken has the answer to the crispiest skin without having to pan sear & dodge splatter as you render down that fat.

 DRAIN: Remove the sheet pan from the oven and place on a trivet.
 Use tongs to turn over the chicken thighs so that they are now skin side up, remove them to a plate and season to taste with salt.Remove the orange halves.
 Carefully remove the parchment paper from the sheet pan and pour off the rendered chicken fat & juices into a ramekin or similar.

-CRISP: Place the parchment paper back on the sheet pan & lay the chicken thighs around the edges again.
+CRISP: Place the parchment paper back on the sheet pan & lay the chicken thighs around the edges again, skin side up.
 Juice one of the orange halves over the vegetables & toss them to coat.
 Pile the vegetables into the middle of the sheet pan and spread them out into a single layer, reserving the bowl for later.
 Slide the sheet pan back into the oven and roast until the potatoes are tender and the chicken skin very crispy, about 20 – 25 minutes.

 MARINATE: While the chicken and vegetables cook, juice the second orange half into the same bowl.
 Pull apart or roughly chop the olives & add those, too, along with the white wine vinegar and chopped herbs.
 Stir together so the olives marinate.
 If you like, add a little of the reserved fat & juices from the chicken, too.